-After Typhoon Haiyan hit the Philippines in 2013, IFAW convened organisations and government agencies to create a collective plan and maximise rescue efforts.
+After Typhoon Haiyan hit the Philippines in 2013, IFAW convened organizations and government agencies to create a collective plan and maximize rescue efforts.
 What started in one country is now a network spreading across Southeast Asia—from the Philippines to Indonesia to Vietnam.

 Individually, countries are creating national plans to help animals when natural disasters strike.
 Collectively, countries share resources, knowledge, and talent so every place is prepared to protect itself and its animals.

 When a 7.5 magnitude earthquake struck Indonesia, network rescuers saved 15 exotic birds in Sulawesi.

 every problem has a solution, every solution needs support.